bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 derivative.
 Thus, we need to deal with this situation where we have a function that is continuous everywhere, but differentiable nowhere.
-This is one of the key reasons why we need stochastic calculus, otherwise we could just use the rules for standard calculus we all know and love.
+This is one of the key reasons why we need stochastic calculus, otherwise we could just use the standard rules for calculus that we all know and love.

 .. admonition:: **Theorem 1**